skellis46/slipbox/two women dancing.md

 - could rewrite this as: We challenge people to yield dance, treating these people as nothing but a reserve.
 The dance is then stored in the cloud,[^cloud] subjected to algorithms on call, ready to deliver the creativity and movement that is stored in their dance.
 This dancing turns the wheels that keep people online while serving them ads.

 So frictionless, and clean.
 4k pristine-ness.
 Way beyond industrial modernity in which the pleasure and play of these two young people is frictionless and clean labor of our time, in 4k.
 It's not even laboriousness.
 It is monetization of pleasure and joy without them being aware of it.
+These economics are hidden from the pleasure and joy of their dancing together in public.

 [^cloud]: There is no cloud: [skellis.net/blog/there-is-no-cloud](https://www.skellis.net/blog/there-is-no-cloud)